Guidance: the stock killer.

 It's bad enough to have an earnings miss, but guiding lower before earnings come out—or giving disappointing guidance for the current quarter—can be a real killer for a stock's momentum.
 We are seeing a lot of that this morning.

 Last night Elizabeth Arden reported preliminary Q2 guidance of $1.05-$1.08 versus prior guidance of $1.30-$1.60.
-Meanwhile, Royal Dutch Shell says Q4 profit will be significantly lower than recent levels, due to lower oil and gas prices and problems in downstream production.
+Meanwhile, Royal Dutch Shell says Q4 profit will be recent levels, due to lower oil and gas prices and problems in downstream production.

 General Electric came in in-line with expectations, but is trading down.
 What's the problem?
 At least one analyst complained that the company made the numbers due to cost cutting, which will eventually end.
 This is real nit-picking: companies have been making numbers on cost cutting for several years.